cblevins/sp23-dig-stud/_modules/understanding-data.md

 ## Introduction

 Over the next several classes you will be learning how to analyze and visualize data.
 To get started, we need to understand how to approach a dataset.
-Today we are going to practice these skills using the following dataset:[Video Game Sales](https://www.kaggle.com/datasets/gregorut/videogamesales).
+Today we are going to practice these skills using the following dataset: [Video Game Sales](https://www.kaggle.com/datasets/gregorut/videogamesales).

 ## Data Reconaissance

 The most important step when approaching a potential source of data is to familiarize with the source itself.
-I am going to set a timer for **10 minutes**, during which you are going to explore the following dataset with your group and answer as many of the following questions as possible in [this Google Sheet](https://docs.google.com/document/d/1sFi2eOTq9y3fJzwiGKaPBj00LxmMndxkscQR_JbpQhY/edit?usp=sharing).
+I am going to set a timer for **10 minutes**, during which you are going to explore the following dataset with your group and answer as many of the following questions as possible in [this Google Doc](https://docs.google.com/document/d/1sFi2eOTq9y3fJzwiGKaPBj00LxmMndxkscQR_JbpQhY/edit?usp=sharing).

 * What kind of information is contained in this dataset?
 * Who created it?